Customer Grievance Redressal Policy

 For Business Correspondence: Redressal mechanism for grievances raised in-person

-• Each GO will be allocated few districts to handle customer’s grievances & channel management.
+• Each GRO will be allocated few districts to handle customer’s grievances & channel management.
 The district wise list of Grievance Officers is accessible over Bank’s website link (https://www.paytmbank.com/Policies/grievance-officers).
-Alternatively, customer can SMS GO <Area Pincode> to 9223990641 to get the schedule of theGrievance Officer’s.
+Alternatively, customer can SMS GO <Area Pincode> to 9223990641 to get the schedule of the Grievance Officer’s.

-• In case a customer walks-in ormeets grievance officers to raise the grievance, the official will help in resolving the grievance by educating the customer regarding the grievance redressal mechanism and escalating the grievance to the relevant escalation level.
+• In case a customer walks-in or meets grievance officers to raise the grievance, the official will help in resolving the grievance by educating the customer regarding the grievance redressal mechanism and escalating the grievance to the relevant escalation level.

 • For resolution of the grievance, the escalation matrix and the procedure, as mentioned above, will be followed